gjskha/athos/README.txt

-##INSTALL
+# Gwiki

+## INSTALL

-# pre-requisites
+### pre-requisites

-Requires a recent version of node, npm and sqlite3
+Gwiki requires a recent version of node, npm, and sqlite.
+Gwiki is known to work with

-Node and NPM:
+Node is available here:

 https://nodejs.org/en/download/

+Download the pre-built installer for your platform, and follow the instructions.
+NPM is distributed with Node.

 SQLite: